Angad8285/learning-markdown-for-readme/README.md

 + [gcc installation guide for linux](https://www.geeksforgeeks.org/how-to-install-gcc-compiler-on-linux/)

 ## How to run the application
-+ open the directory where you've cloned the repo in your terminal
++ open the directory where you've cloned the repo in your terminal or cli
 + run the following commonds for both serverside and client side code
+  + to compile and run on windows
+    - `gcc path/to/c/file.c -o path/to/output.exe`
+    - `.path/to/output.exe portNumber` (for severside files)
+    - `./path/to/output.exe ipAddress portNumber` (for clientside files)
+  + to compile and run on MacOS or Linux

-  `gcc path/to/c/file.c -o path/to/output` (for compilation)
+    - `gcc path/to/c/file.c -o path/to/output`
+    - `.path/to/output portNumber` (for severside files)

-  `.path/to/output portNumber` (to run server) `./path/to/output ipAddress portNumber` (to run client)
+    - `./path/to/output ipAddress portNumber` (for clientside files)